caige13/Interpretor/README.md

 	and in main scope a is a string and didnt throw an error until it tried to call a function with a integer return type.

-	- output_parser.txt: Shows the program output when run parser version for test1-4 files.
+	- testinterp.txt: A program to test interpreter portion of the project.
-	- output_lexer.txt: shows the program output when run lexer version for test1-4 files.
+	- testinterp2.txt: A program to test interpreter portion of the project.

 - driver.py: This is the driver program that you would call to begin parsing or lexical analysis.

 ## Instructions will be given below.
 - lexer.py: Where code is for the lexer.
 It is in a Lexer class.
 - parse.py: Where code is for the parser. it is in a Parse class.